 - check the BIMI record to ensure success.

 We will walk through the steps in detail below.

-You need to upload your brand logo, in svg format, to a server so that it's accessible from anywhere.
+Similar to the PEM file, you need to upload your brand logo, in SVG format, to a server so that it's accessible from anywhere.

 As a result, you will get a url to the logo that looks like:

 We will need this url when creating a BIMI record in step 5.